-The Medicare Modernization Act signed into law in 2003 by President Bush signaled the most sweeping changes in Medicare in 40 years.
+The Medicare Modernization Act signed into law in 2003 by President George W. Bush signaled the most sweeping changes in Medicare in 40 years.

 Not only did the act establish Medicare Part D, the prescription drug plan, it also revived Medicare Part C, Medicare Advantage plans.
 Many agents have refused to offer Medicare Advantage plans feeling they would not last.
 If you are active in the senior market, you may have lost clients to agents selling Medicare Advantage plans.